Physical Running in Conformal Gravity and Higher Derivative Scalars: Higher-derivative scalar field

 where the so-called $b$-anomaly coefficient of $C^2$ agrees with the literature \cite{Asorey:2003uf, Boyle:2021jaz}, while the $a$-anomaly coefficient is not determined by our beta function because we are limited to two-point functions in asymptotically flat spacetime.\footnote{ In fact, in the flat space limit and for nondynamical metric Eq.~\eqref{eq:diagrams} is precisely renormalizing $ \int \dd^4 x \langle T_{\mu\nu}(x) T_{\alpha\beta}(0) \rangle {\rm e}^{i p\cdot x}$, where $T_{\mu\nu}$ is seen as the composite operator sourced by $g_{\mu\nu}$.
 The coefficients of the anomaly can be related to it in both broken and unbroken phases of conformal symmetry \cite{Komargodski:2011vj}. } In order to compute $a$ from physical correlators, it would be necessary to use either $3$- or $4$-point functions, depending on the approach \cite{Osborn:1991gm,Komargodski:2011vj}.
 However, we know already that $a=\frac{7}{90}$ from standard covariant methods using the heat-kernel expansion \cite{Asorey:2003uf}.

 One final observation is that the $\mu$- and physical runnings given in Eqs.~\eqref{eq:beta-functions-mu-running-actual} and \eqref{eq:beta-functions-physical-running-actual} do coincide in the more general limit $\lambda_i=0$ in which the higher derivative action \eqref{eq:action-hds} is shift-invariant \cite{Safari:2021ocb}.
 Notice that the action requires an integration by parts in order to be manifestly shift-invariant (i.e., to depend only on $\partial\varphi$).
 These models admit shift-invariant interactions and, while naively nonunitary, they have received renewed attention in attempts to generalize the notion of unitarity \cite{Tseytlin:2022flu, Holdom:2023usn}.
-Furthermore, shift-symmetry plays a role in the construction of a natural virial current which is a signature of a theory that is \emph{scale}-but-not-conformal invariant \cite{Gimenez-Grau:2023lpz}, which could explain why the running coincide.
+Furthermore, shift-symmetry plays a role in the construction of a natural virial current which is a signature of a theory that is \emph{scale}-but-not-conformal invariant \cite{Gimenez-Grau:2023lpz}, { which could be a speculative explanation on why the two runnings coincides.
+Another possible explanation comes from Ref.~\cite{Delzescaux:2023rgm}, where a shift-invariant higher derivative $O(N)$ scalar model is rewritten in terms of a vector field whose kinetic term has $2$-derivative and propagates only the longitudinal mode.
+If this reformulation is possible in all shift-invariant theories, no difference between runnings can emerge, since one-loop beta functions are universal in $2$-derivative theories.}